-Communication: They can relay information clearly and concisely and be good listeners when discussing project goals, outcomes, and tasks to be performed.
+Communication: They are able to relay information clearly and concisely and be good listeners when discussing project goals, outcomes and tasks to be performed.

 Coordination: They need to work together on the project to "keep things on track" and integrate each other's work into the daily outcomes.